Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Security and Reliability Issues

-Because of these incidents, it is routine for operators of satellites in dense orbits to spend time on tracking the collision risk.
-When the probability of collision exceeds a certain limit, debris avoidance maneuvers have to be planned.
-For example, the International Space Station has carried out as many as 29 debris avoidance maneuvers since 1999 \cite{Debrisavoidance}.
+Because of these incidents, it is routine for operators of satellites in dense orbits to spend time tracking the collision risk.
+When the probability of collision exceeds a specific limit, debris avoidance maneuvers have to be planned.
+For example, Indian Space Research Organisation (ISRO) reported that they monitored 7600 satellite collision threats in 2021 and avoided 60 since 2015 \cite{ISRO}.
+Moreover, the International Space Station has carried out as many as 29 debris avoidance maneuvers since 1999 \cite{Debrisavoidance}.
 However, due to its excessive fuel consumption, the technical solutions in \cite{Debrisavoidance} are not suitable for low-cost LEO satellites with limited energy.
-Indeed, active debris removal is the best method of reducing the probability of collision, which will be described in detail in Section \uppercase\expandafter{\romannumeral3}.

-In Table \uppercase\expandafter{\romannumeral4}, we summarize, classify, and compare the security vulnerabilities encountered by LEO SCSs in terms of their types, attack location, degree of damage, reversibility, awareness, and collateral damage.
+Debris tracking \cite{Debristracking1, Debristracking2, Debristracking3}, space probe \cite{Debrisdetection1, Debrisdetection2}, debris removal \cite{Debrismitigation} are separately efficient methods for detecting and preventing collisions.